Paras-245/notes/dsa with cpp/23_Intro to 2d Arrays.md

 ### Output :
 - in 1d array : cout << arr\[i\]
 - but in 2d array :  cout << arr\[row\]\[col\]
+### Passing 2d array to func:
+we need to specify the column size